wso2/docs-is/en/docs/develop/setting-up-user-portal-in-a-dev-environment.md

 # Setting-Up User Portal in a Development Environment

-In [WSO2 Identity Server 5.10.0](https://wso2.com/identity-and-access-management/) the user portal is available under the URL `http(s)://<SERVER_HOST>/t/<TENANT_DOMAIN>/user-portal`.
-If you are planning on setting up the repo in a development environment follow the steps given below.
+In [WSO2 Identity Server](https://wso2.com/identity-and-access-management/) the user portal is available under the URL `http(s)://<SERVER_HOST>/t/<TENANT_DOMAIN>/user-portal`.
+Follow the steps below to set up the repo in a development environment.

 !!! note "Before you begin"

-    1. Install [node](https://nodejs.org/en/download/) if you haven’t already(npm is already bundled with node).
+    1. Install [node](https://nodejs.org/en/download/) if you have not already(npm is already bundled with node).
-    2. Install [maven](https://maven.apache.org/download.cgi) (Needed to run mvn commands).
+    2. Install [maven](https://maven.apache.org/download.cgi) (his is needed to run `mvn` commands).
-    3. A running Identity Server v 5.10.
-(If you want to build from source follow the instructions listed [here] (https://github.com/wso2/product-is)).
+    3. A running instance of WSO2 Identity Server (to build from source, follow the instructions given [here] (https://github.com/wso2/product-is)).

 ### Step 1: Configuring Identity Server

 !!! tip
-    Default dev origin, hostname and port set for the User Portal is https://localhost:9000.
-So the following configurations will have to change accordingly if you change the port or any other configurations.
+    Note that the default dev origin, hostname, and port that is set for the user portal is `https://localhost:9000`.
+    Change the following configurations accordingly if you have changed this port or any other configuration.

-1. Allowing Cross Origin requests to the Identity Server.
+1. Enable cross-origin requests for WSO2 Identity Server.

-    Cross origin requests will be blocked by default as a security measure.
-So you have to put the following CORS filter to the config file `<IS_HOME>/repository/resources/conf/templates/repository/conf/tomcat/web.xml.j2` in WSO2 Identity Server distribution pack.
+    Cross-origin requests are blocked by default in WSO2 IS as a security measure.
+Add the following CORS filter to the `<IS_HOME>/repository/resources/conf/templates/repository/conf/tomcat/web.xml.j2` file to enable it.
     ```
         <filter>
             <filter-name>CORS</filter-name>